Awni00/abstract_transformer/iclr/qVFZ.md

 <!-- In particular, GNNs operate over *graphs*, where the primary inputs include edges, edge features, and node features, making GNNs highly suitable for graph-structured data such as social networks, molecular graphs (e.g., ZINC), and macromolecular structures (e.g., ENZYMES, PROTEINS datasets).
 By contrast, Transformers are designed as *sequence models* and are typically applied to tasks such as language modeling, machine translation, and other forms of sequential data processing. -->

 The work by Zhang et al. specifically focuses on propagating edge features within a GNN through a message-passing paradigm.
 Here, edge features are a core part of the input (along with graph edges and node features) and are propagated along graph edges during the message-passing operations.
 For example, Zhang et al. applies this to molecular graphs, where the edge features are bond types.
-This is **structurally and conceptually distinct from the mechanisms we develop within the Transformer framework**.
+Their approach is **structurally and conceptually distinct from the mechanisms we develop within the Transformer framework**.

-One easy way to see this is by looking at the experiments in each paper.
+One easy way to see this is by noting the difference in the experimental settings tackled by each paper.

 Zhang et al.:
 - molecular graphs [ZINC] (graph regression)